libigl/libigl.github.io/docs/tutorial.md

 once $\mathbf{c}$ is located, but may fail if `V,F` is not watertight.

-An alternative is to use the [generalized winding number][generalizedwindingnumber] to determine the sign.
+An alternative is to use the [generalized winding number](#generalized-winding-number) to determine the sign.
 This is very robust to unclean meshes `V,F` but slower: something like $O(\sqrt{n})$ once $\mathbf{c}$ is located.